-G1.B2 MTSS small group instruction inconsistently implemented on a daily basis.
+G2.B2 MTSS small group instruction inconsistently implemented on a daily basis including tiered paperwork.
 2

-G1.B2.S1 Introducing MTSS small group instruction into the daily schedule.
+G2.B2.S1 MTSS small group instruction will continue in the daily schedule.
 Teachers will conduct beginning of the year assessments.
 Data will be analyzed individually, in grade level teams and with the Leadership Team.
 Small groups for instruction will be created based on this data.
 These will be ELA and math groups.